datacarpentry/semester-biology/materials/database_structure.md

 ![No redundant information example]({{ site.baseurl }}/materials/database_struct_no_redundant_information.png)

+* Redundant information makes it more difficult to update or revise data.
+    * If something changes we want to be able to change it in one place, not hundreds of places.
 * Use multiple tables to avoid redundant information.
+    * Easier and less error prone
-Unique `RecordID` link tables with complementary information.
+    * Use a Unique `RecordID` to link tables with complementary information.

 ## Multiple tables